jmagrippis/react-googleyolo/README.md

 ### User Signout

 We also expose a handy `Logout` component you can customize to your heart's content.
-All it really does is `googleyolo.disableAutoSignIn()` for you on click and then call its `onAutoSignInDisabled` you optionally gave it.
+All it really does is `googleyolo.disableAutoSignIn()` for you on click, and then call its `onAutoSignInDisabled` you optionally gave it.

 ```js
 return <Logout />